A City on a Hill

 James Joyce

-But as it turned out their Captain, Christoforo Colombo, was one thing more: he was lucky.
-The Niña, the Pinta, and the Santa Maria never found their westward passge.
+But their Captain, Christoforo Colombo, was one thing more: he was lucky.
+The Niña, the Pinta, and the Santa Maria never found their westward passage.
 They found something else.
 At two o’clock in the morning of 12 October 1492 they discovered a new world when Rodrigo de Triana, a lookout on the Pinta, spied shore (probably that of San Salvador, Samana Cay, or Plana Cays, all situated some 250-300km north-east of Cuba though the precise location is unknown) in the Bahamas.

 This is how the story begins.
 Not to Columbus of course, to whom America meant nothing.
 So far as he was concerned, he'd made it, and opened up a new and lucrative trade route from Europe to the spices and gold of the Far East.
 Spain’s Admiral of the Ocean Seas (a title he earned for this masterpiece of misdirection) had traversed the Atlantic to reach the uncharted eastern shores of Asia, shores he immediately claimed for the crown of Castile.
 Governorship of these new lands, untold glory, and 10% of the profits would be his (a very generous agreement, so much so that we might imagine their Catholic majesties never seriously expected to see him again).
 What was America compared to this?